 - 4 boneless, skinless chicken breasts

-- 1 cup mayonnaise (or Greek yogurt for a healthier option)
+- 1 cup mayonnaise or plain Greek yogurt

 - 1 teaspoon seasoning salt